UniExeterRSE/LCAT-archived/docs/network.md

-# How the climate data for region is currently passed through the network
+# How the climate data for a selected region is currently passed
+  through the network

 This document explains how impacts are calculated around the network of mDPSEEA nodes, from climate variables to health impacts.
 This is